Wafaamohamed2/Binding/README.md

    The project includes a database migration file (20250211084635_Autho.cs) that sets up the necessary tables for user authentication, including AspNetUsers, AspNetRoles, and related tables for managing roles, claims, and user tokens.

+  # 10. Route Management (RouteController) :
+   The RouteController demonstrates custom routing and URL generation.
+    Method1: Example of a default route.
+    Method2: Example of a named route.

 # Views
   1. Index.cshtml :